Dental Milestones: Age 3-5

 They grow up so fast, don’t they?
 Kiddos between the ages of 3-5 show more signs of independence and even a full set of primary teeth!
 As your child grows, it’s important to understand these dental milestones and help your child on their smile journey.

-Learn more about dental care for children age 3-5, and how Milestone Kids Dentistry can help your child achieve a healthier smile.
+Learn more about dental care for children ages 3-5, and how Milestone Kids Dentistry can help your child achieve a healthier smile in Snohomish, WA.
 Schedule an appointment today!

 By age 3, your child will be moving out of the toddler stage with a set of 20 baby teeth!
 This includes 4 central incisors, 4 lateral incisors, 4 canines, and 8 molars.
 Around 5 years old, their teeth become wiggly and start to fall out in preparation for adult teeth.
 At 6-9 years old, your child will lose their teeth while their permanent teeth come in.